edgeimpulse/expert-projects/accelerometer-and-activity-projects/arduino-kway-gesture-recognition-weather.md

 ---
 description: >-
-  Use a Nicla Sense ME attached to the sleeve of a K-way jacket for gesture recognition and bad weather prediction
+  Use a Nicla Sense ME attached to the sleeve of a K-way jacket for gesture recognition and bad weather prediction.
 ---

 # Arduino x K-Way - Gesture Recognition for Hiking